rayocom/rayocom-website/docs/welcome/intro.md

 - **Best Practices** - Recommendations for optimal use of the platform.

 :::note
-Angany.ai is in active development.
+Rayocom  Ai is in active development.
 This documentation will be updated regularly.
 Your feedback is welcome as we continue to improve both the platform and its documentation.
 :::